AnitaYCheng/anitaycheng.github.io/src/posts/content-design-for-behavior-change.md

 1. Bottom line up front: We have to celebrate the holidays at home this year.
 2. All of us have an impact.
-3. Things are looking pretty bad, so that’s why we’re asking you to do do this.
+3. Things are looking pretty bad, so that’s why we’re asking you to do this.
 We know it isn’t normal.
 4. Here’s what you can do to help.

 {% image "src/images/COVIDHolidays.png", "Screenshot of SF.gov's holiday page, with introductory text on top and a 'What's allowed and not allowed' heading following", "The 'What's allowed and not allowed' heading told readers what the rules were upfront." %}